Do you use Soundslice with other people in your company/school/group, sharing a single Soundslice login across multiple people? We’re here to help.

 At any point, you can use the same process to switch back to your personal Soundslice account.

-To move a score:
+To move a slice:

 Each member of an organization either has administrator privileges or not.